 - The DSL will be a member of the Senior Leadership Team. - Whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL.
-This responsibility should not be delegated. - DSLs should help promote educational outcomes by working closely with teachers about children's welfare, safeguarding and child protection concerns. - Governing bodies and proprietors should ensure that the DSL role is explicit in the post-holder's job description and appropriate time is made available to the DSL and deputy DSL(s) to allow them to undertake their duties. - Out of hours where children may be onsite in an afterschool club, and no DSLs are on site.
-John Allen (site manager) is named on school flow chart as the responsible adult for contacting a DSL if any concerns have arisen.
-This flow chart is shared with staff and external agencies in order to ensure all understand the procedure to follow. - Safeguarding and child protection information will be dealt with in a confidential manner. - The DSL will ensure that the school is clear on parental responsibility for children on roll, and report all identified private fostering arrangements to the local authority. - Safeguarding records will be stored securely in a central place separate from academic records, a locked cupboard in the pastoral managers office.
-Individual files will be kept for each pupil: the school will not keep family files.
-Files will be kept for at least the period during which the pupil is attending the school, and beyond that in line with current data legislation and in compliance with the BDMAT retention policy. - If a pupil moves from our school, child protection and safeguarding records will be forwarded on to the DSL at the new school, with due regard to their confidential nature and in line with current government guidance on the transfer of such records.
-Direct contact between the two schools may be necessary, especially on transfer from primary to secondary schools. - All in-year applications and transfers will also be reported to the local authority.
+This responsibility should not be delegated. - DSLs should help promote educational outcomes by working closely with teachers about children's welfare, safeguarding and child protection concerns. - Governing bodies and proprietors should ensure that the DSL role is explicit in the post-holder's job description and appropriate time is made available to the DSL and deputy DSL(s) to allow them to undertake their duties. - Safeguarding and child protection information will be dealt with in a confidential manner. - The DSL will ensure that the school is clear on parental responsibility for children on roll, and report all identified private fostering arrangements to the local authority. - Safeguarding records will be stored securely in a central place separate from academic records.
+Individual files will be kept for each pupil the school will not keep family files.
+Files will be kept for at least the period during which the pupil is attending the school, and beyond that in line with current data legislation and guidance. - If a pupil moves from your school, child protection and safeguarding records will be forwarded on to the DSL at the new school, with due regard to their confidential nature and in line with current government guidance on the transfer of such records.